 Other laboratory tests that doctors use to evaluate patients may include the following:

-Blood cultures, which may grow bacteria and indicate the cause
+- Blood cultures, which may grow bacteria and indicate the cause of the epiglottitis

 Even with modern technology, epiglottitis is not easy to diagnose.
 Early in the disease, epiglottitis is commonly misdiagnosed as strep throat.